WordPress Development Mistakes

 2. Not choosing an appropriate theme

-According to Sytian Productions web developer philippines, if you don’t choose a suitable theme when you develop a website on WordPress, it can lead to a waste of time and effort on your part.
+According to Sytian Productions web developer Philippines , if you don’t choose a suitable theme when you develop a website on WordPress, it can lead to a waste of time and effort on your part.
 It’s common to overlook this part of your WordPress development process since it seems purely aesthetic, but it matters more than you’d think.

 One of the main reasons why not choosing an appropriate WordPress theme is a mistake is because of how it affects your website’s functions and its effects on your website visitors.